Wonderful Waffles

 3. These waffles take a little longer to bake than ordinary waffles that contain baking soda or baking powder.
 (We like to avoid baking soda and powder when possible as they aren’t good for the bones or for digestion.)
 However, your patience will be rewarded with good health and a delicious breakfast!

 4. These waffles freeze nicely.
 Just heat in the toaster before eating.
-These waffles are quite tasty topped with Berry Berry Sauce, Strawberry Applesauce, or even Blueberry Smoothie.
+These waffles are quite tasty topped with one of my Healthy and Delicious Waffle Toppings.

 >> One quick request: if you like this recipe, please leave a rating and a comment.
 Ratings help more people find these healthy recipes!